 On days like we have had for the past year, these are questions that I have been asked, and we have asked ourselves.
 And each time we ask them, the answer remains a resounding ‘Yes’.

-Life never was guaranteed to be easy.
+The biggest simple reminder is that Life never was guaranteed to be easy.
 If it was, I don’t know if any human being would really enjoy it to the fullest.
 There is just something about getting splinters from the trees, getting drenched in the creek and pulling a muscle jumping over those hurdles that makes Life worth living.
 It also gives us a greater appreciation of the simple things.

 Sometimes it is just those very simple things that can bring a smile to your face.
 A silly song.
 The face of a friend.
 The vision of calves playing in the pasture.
 The smell of cinnamon rolls baking in the oven.